neovarier/path_planner/README.md

 State 4:
 Decrement the velocity by 0.224 mph which is equivalent to -5m/s^2.

+Safe Distance for Front Car in the same lane       : 30 mts Safe Distance for Front Car in the adjacent lane   : 30 mts Safe Distance for Back Car in the adjacent lane    : 50 mts Max Distance for the Front Car in the adjacent lane: 100 mts

+Safe Distance for the Back Car in the adjacent lane is kept higher considering the fact that the Back Car velocity could be greater than the self car, which could lead to collision while lane change.

 ## Trajectory generation
 Taking the last 2 unused waypoints from the previous cycle trajectory as the base and 3 new predicted points beyond the last unused waypoint, I am using spline library to generate a smooth trajectory.